Macau - bring on the bling!

-A grab-bag Macau fun guide to swank beds and gaming options with a peek at heritage walks, pousada inns, shopping, nightlife, golf, and luxury escapes.
+A grab-bag of Macau hotels and casinos - fun guide to swank beds and gaming options with a peek at heritage walks, inns, luxury shopping, nightlife, and egg tarts.

-updated by Amy Fabris-Shi with photography by Vijay Verghese
+with additional reviews and photography by Vijay Verghese

 JUMP TO Getting to Macau | Vanishing heritage | Casino hotels review | Taipa, Cotai Strip casinos, Coloane resorts | Dining guide and Portuguese flavours | Macau nightlife and bars | Museums | Shopping | Historial Macau Walks | Hotel Contacts